A cancer diagnosis brings with it many words about the condition and related aspects that you may not be familiar with. Find out what they mean here.

 Hereditary non-polyposis colorectal cancer (HNPCC) – a condition in some families where the tendency to develop bowel cancer is inherited.
 Up to 5% of all bowel cancer is due to HNPCC.
 About 80% of people who have the gene for HNPCC will develop a bowel cancer sometime in their life.

-Hormone – a chemical produced by glands in your body.
+Hormone – a chemical produced by glands in one part of your body which act in another place in your body.

-Hormone receptors – indicators on the surface of some cancer cells that suggest the cancer depends on hormones to help it grow, and that it may therefore respond to hormone treatment.
+Hormone receptors – indicators on the surface of some cancer cells that suggest the cancer depends on hormones to help it grow, and so may respond to hormone treatment.

 Ileostomy – an opening in the skin of your abdomen to which your small bowel is attached.